-4.1 In Derbyshire, there are four quarries that produce stone specifically for building purposes, as shown on Figure 1 above.
+4.1 In Derbyshire, there are five quarries that produce stone specifically for building purposes, as shown on Figure 1 above.
 Larger quarries, both sandstone and limestone, producing mainly aggregate as their principal product, can also produce quantities of building stone to order, as an ancillary product.
-Figures for the period 2011-2016 are set out in Table 1 below.
+Figures for the period 2014-2019 are set out in Table 1 below.
 These show the sporadic nature of building stone production.
-In 2015, the quarries produced around 30,000 tonnes of building stone.
-In 2016, none of the specific building stone quarries produced any stone although Dove Holes Quarry (a large aggregate quarry) produced a significant amount of stone for building purposes.
+In 2015, the quarries were recorded as having produced around 30,000 tonnes of building stone.
+However, from 2016 onwards, none of the specific building stone quarries were recorded as having produced any stone, although in 2016 and 2017 Dove Holes Quarry (a large aggregate quarry) reported a significant amount of stone extraction for building purposes.
+Longcliffe Quarry has also produced some building stone in recent years, but to a lesser extent than Dove Holes.
 Production has generally been variable over the last few years, possibly as a result of specific orders for large scale projects.